dominicporter/weatherApiDjango/README.md

 - [X] Cities: query param with City name using a few hardcoded city names/latlong lookups

-- [X] Country lookup - on receiving an unknown country name try to get its latlong from another API
+- [X] City lookup - on receiving an unknown city name try to get its latlong from another API

 Using Nominatim API - free, open and seems to work.